makrai/notes/palicki21-Transfer-sentiment-to-wellbe.md

   * social media to model public mood as it relates to major public events
     * Changes correlated with major political events, natural disasters, cultural phenomenon, and in the prediction of stock prices [8, 35]
-  * clinical approach by using social media and machine learning techniques to classify abnormal psychological states (depression, anxiety, PTSD, etc.) in populations [7, 16]
+  * clinical approach: using social media and machine learning techniques to classify abnormal psychological states (depression, anxiety, PTSD, etc.) in populations [7, 16]
   * Our research exploits both techniques